sids30/bumblebee/README.md

 To install, go to your device's terminal or command line interface and type:

-# pip install langchain nltk pandas huggingface-hub
+# pip[3] install langchain nltk pandas huggingface-hub

 # Note

 - You must also have any of the dependencies to the above packages installed.

+- Questions asked must be found within the scraped links, or the model will generate a general, often incorrect answer at the end of the retrieval chain.

 - A HuggingFaceHub Read or Write token.
-Can be created using a free account on their website.
+It can be created using a free account on their website.
 Find it here after you have logged in "https://huggingface.co/settings/tokens".

 - The retrieval process may take up to a minute sometimes if the question is long.
 Please be patient.